simolus3/drift/docs/pages/docs/community_tools.md

 ## Storage inspector

-[Chimerapps](https://github.com/Chimerapps) wrote the `storage_inspector` packages, which
-allows you to inspect your app's persistent data in JetBrains tools like IntelliJ or Android Studio.
+[Nicola Verbeeck](https://github.com/NicolaVerbeeck) wrote the `storage_inspector` packages, which allow you to inspect your app's persistent data in JetBrains tools like IntelliJ or Android Studio.
 This includes drift databases, but preferences or secure local storage are also supported.

 - The general [`storage_inspector`](https://pub.dev/packages/storage_inspector) package on pub.